Kazhuu/spc-player/README.md

 ## Structure of the Project

 Project consist of frontend Python code and backend C++ code for Arduino.
-Source codes are located under `frontend` and `backend` respectively.
+Source codes are located under `frontend` and `backend` respectively. `images` folder contains images where SVG files are drawn with InkScape. `schema` folder contains KiCad schema for the project.

 Python code is responsible of reading SPC file and uploading it's data to Arduino over UART serial line.
 Arduino code is responsible of reading the data from the serial line and transferring it to APU over it's parallel data lines.
 After uploading APU's RAM and it's registers, Python instructs Arduino to tell APU to start executing the song code.
 After this APU will keep playing the song.

+## How to Use

-## Connecting APU to Arduino
+### Connecting APU to Arduino

 Here is APU pinout looking from the top side: